Training Postdoctoral Scholars & Fellows

 The postdoctoral program at Penn State College of Medicine is designed to support the training and education of postdoctoral scholars and fellows, to promote postdoctoral research accomplishments across the University, and to foster a sense of community among our scholars.

-Our Office of Postdoctoral Affairs helps meet all these goals through a variety of resources and programs.
+Our Office of Postdoctoral Affairs helps meet all these goals through a variety of resources, workshops and programs.

 Why Penn State College of Medicine?